rajch/LBCC-book/chapter-2---compiling-arithmetic-expressions.md

 Dr. Crenshaw started his series by creating a mini-program he called the Cradle.
 This contained some boilerplate code, to do things like input/output, error reporting and so on.
 All exercises in the series were built on top of that cradle.

 We will take a similar approach in this chapter.
 We already have a CodeGen class, which generates IL code in an executable file for us.
-We will use that, and build a class called Parser, which will do actual understand the mathematical expression and calling CodeGen where necessary to generate executable code.
+We will use that, and build a class called Parser, which will "understand" mathematical expressions, and call CodeGen where necessary to generate executable code.